Tres Leches Bundt Cake

 While we usually find tres leches as a sheet cake (traditional tres leches cake recipe), I decided to try to combine my two big cake loves and make a tres leches bundt cake.

 The end result?
 Absolutely delicious – no more work than a sheet cake, but the bundt cake shape makes it seem even fancier.

-While tres leches cakes are always popular around Cinco de Mayo, I think this is a perfect cake to enjoy all summer long.
+While tres leches cakes are popular around Cinco de Mayo, this is a perfect cake to enjoy all summer long.
 Top with fresh berries and whipped cream, and I will gladly take a slice any day!

 Sponge Bundt Cake

-Tres leches cake is made from a sponge cake with three kinds of milk (…tres leches…) poured over top.
-The texture of the sponge cake allows the milk to soak into the mixture better than typical cake, resulting in a wonderfully cream texture.
+Tres leches cake is made from a sponge cake with three kinds of milk (…tres leches…) poured over the top.
+The texture of the sponge cake allows the milk to soak into the cake, resulting in a wonderfully creamy texture.